Dumbfoundead: Career

 Park's first solo album, DFD, was released in 2011.
 His second album, Take the Stares, was released in 2012.
 In 2013, Park released his third album, Old Boy Jon, which was produced entirely by Duke Westlake.

 Park was a member of Thirsty Fish along with Open Mike Eagle and Psychosiz.
 He has also collaborated with Epik High, Traphik, Wax, Jay Park, Kahi, Jessi, GSoul, MC Jin, Year of the Ox, Rekstizzy, and Anderson .Paak.
 In 2015, he was featured on the remix of Keith Ape's "It G Ma", alongside Waka Flocka Flame, ASAP Ferg, and Father.

-Park began growing a large web fan base, after video clips of his rap battles were posted to YouTube.
+Park began growing a web fan-base after video clips of his rap battles were posted to YouTube.
 In 2015, Park announced his return to battle rap, participating in Drake and OVO's event King of the Dot Blackout 5, with Drake expressing his excitement at Park's return.
 Park competed against Wild 'n Out cast member Conceited, and the battle was the most popular English rap battle of 2015.

-He has been featured on NBC for his viral video Jam Session 2.0, consisting of 8 different musicians from around the world sharing the spotlight individually via split screen but collaborating on one cohesive track.
+He has been featured on NBC for his viral video Jam Session 2.0, consisting of eight different musicians from around the world sharing the spotlight individually via split screen but collaborating on one cohesive track.
 He has also been featured by Los Angeles Times, Last Call with Carson Daly, MTV Hive, and Mnet.

 Park played a supporting role in Joseph Kahn's horror film Detention and would later appear in Kahn's 2017 film Bodied as battle-rapper Prospek.

 In 2016, he released the music video "Safe," which gained widespread attention for superimposing Park's likeness onto the faces of white actors in famous movie scenes.
-The objective of this was to call attention to the fact that there were no Asian or Asian American actors at the Oscars, and that "the only yellow men were all statues."
+The objective of this was to call attention to the fact that there were no East Asian or East Asian American actors at the Oscars, and that "the only yellow men were all statues."
 Furthermore, the music video was another call to "the obvious underrepresentation of people of color in Hollywood."
-Park was also a starring member of the 2016 documentary Bad Rap, which outlined the lives of four Asian-American artists trying to make it in the hip-hop scene.
+Park was also a starring member of the 2016 documentary Bad Rap, which outlined the lives of four East Asian American musicians trying to make it in the hip-hop scene.
 He also played Dylan Shin in the Starz drama Power.
 In 2017, he co-wrote "Spirit Animal" and "Arrived" alongside Jessi for her debut EP Un2verse.